Equity capital markets in United States: regulatory overview

 The reporting requirements are less onerous for an FPI.
 They must:

-File an annual report on Form 20-F within four months for annual reports filed for fiscal years ending after 15 December 2011.
+File an annual report on Form 20-F within four months after the fiscal year end.
 The annual report on Form 20-F must also contain a summary of differences between US and home jurisdiction's corporate governance requirements.
 However, an FPI is not required to file quarterly reports on Form 10-Q or current reports on Form 8-K.

 Include on Form 6-K any material information that it either: